chrisdegutis/configure-ad/README.md

 - Joining a Windows client machine to the domain and verifying domain authentication
 - Enabling Remote Desktop access for domain users on the client machine
 - Using PowerShell to automate the creation of multiple Active Directory user accounts
-- Configuring account lockout policies and performing account management tasks such as unlocking accounts, resetting passwords, and enabling or disabling users
+- Configuring account lockout policies and performing account management tasks such as unlocking accounts, resetting passwords, and enabling or disabling users</p>

 <h2>Deployment and Configuration Steps</h2>